Cole Porter

 Cole Albert Porter (June 9, 1891 – October 15, 1964) was an American composer and songwriter from Peru, Indiana.
 His works include the musical comedies Kiss Me, Kate (1948) (based on Shakespeare's The Taming of the Shrew), Fifty Million Frenchmen, DuBarry Was a Lady and Anything Goes, as well as songs like "Night and Day", "I Get a Kick out of You",Well Did You Evah!, Two Little Babes In The Wood and "I've Got You Under My Skin".
 He was noted for his sophisticated (sometimes ribald) lyrics, clever rhymes, and complex forms.
 He was one of the greatest contributors to the Great American Songbook.
 Cole Porter is one of the few Tin Pan Alley composers to have written both lyrics and music for his songs.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Cole Porter" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Cole Porter" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools